FireController1847/MPPN/README.md

 ### Why use User.js instead of Client.js?
 The User.js is an extension of the Client.js which adds more utility functions like .sendMessage and .setUsername.
 More utility functions are to come in the future.
 It will also have other utilities through the options, such as setting the initial channel and setting a username on ready.
 No more needing to call `client.setChannel()` or `client.setUsername()` before creating it.

-### Will this ever become a Node.js module?
-I actually do have plans to eventually make this into a compatible Node.js module, where you could then just do require("MPPN").Client or require("MPPN").User.
-This is in the far future though.

 ### Why is there no start() function?
 Because within the actual client, it was unessecary and useless.
 The function has been renamed to `connect()`, to make more sense.
 You can also call disconnect(), but due to a function within the original client.js it will attempt to auto-reconnect.